Israel lobby in the United States

-The Israel lobby, also known as the Zionist lobby, are individuals and groups seeking to influence the United States government to better serve Israel's interests.
-The largest pro-Israel lobbying group is Christians United for Israel with over seven million members.
-The American Israel Public Affairs Committee (AIPAC) is a leading organization within the lobby, speaking on behalf of a coalition of American Jewish groups.
+The Israel lobby in the United States comprises individuals and groups who seek to promote policies favorable to the State of Israel and oppose those they see as hostile to Israel's interests or Zionism.
+The largest American pro-Israel lobbying group is Christians United for Israel, which has over seven million members.
+The American Israel Public Affairs Committee (AIPAC) is an influential organization within the lobby.
+The Israel lobby has funded primary campaigns against members of the two major political parties in the U.S. (the Republican Party and the Democratic Party) who are viewed as hostile to Israel.

 History

+19th century

-A Christian belief in the return of the Jews to the Holy Land has roots in the US, which pre-date both the establishment of the Zionist movement and the establishment of Israel.
-Lobbying by these groups, to influence the US government in ways similar to Zionist ideology, dates back to at least the 19th century.
+A Christian belief in the return of the Jews to the Holy Land has roots in the United States, which pre-date both the establishment of the Zionist movement and the establishment of Israel.
+Lobbying by these groups, to influence the U.S. government in ways similar to Zionist ideology, dates back to at least the 19th century.

-In 1844, Christian restorationist George Bush, a professor of Hebrew at New York University and distantly related to the Bush political family, published a book entitled The Valley of Vision; or, The Dry Bones of Israel Revived.
+In 1844 George Bush, a Christian Zionist and Professor of Hebrew at New York University who was related to the Bush political family, published a book entitled The Valley of Vision; or, The Dry Bones of Israel Revived.
 In it he denounced "the thralldom and oppression which has so long ground them (the Jews) to the dust," and called for "elevating" the Jews "to a rank of honorable repute among the nations of the earth" by restoring the Jews to the land of Israel where the bulk would be converted to Christianity.
 This, according to Bush, would benefit not only the Jews, but all of mankind, forming a "link of communication" between humanity and God.
 "It will blaze in notoriety ...".
 "It will flash a splendid demonstration upon all kindreds and tongues of the truth."
 The book sold about a million copies in the antebellum period.
-The Blackstone Memorial of 1891 was also a significant Christian Restorationist petition effort, led by William Eugene Blackstone, to persuade President Benjamin Harrison to pressure the Ottoman Sultan for the delivery of Palestine to the Jews.
+The Blackstone Memorial of 1891 was also a significant Christian Restorationist petition effort, led by William Eugene Blackstone, to persuade Benjamin Harrison, then the president of the United States, to pressure the Ottoman Sultan for the delivery of Palestine to the Jews.